 Quick start guide

-This quick start guide allows you to get hands-on with our ReuseID solution.
-You can learn how to:
+This quick start guide shows you how to:

 - Review the identity proofing process.